 Next we head over to the Olympic chair.
 That is where we do our “top to bottom” run on the Nevada side It starts at the top of Olympic all the way down to the bottom of Stagecoach.
 It’s a certain leg-burner.
 On a powder day, we will go do “North Bowl Trees” to skiers left of the Olympic and North Bowl lifts.
 There are a couple of lung-burning long powder runs.

-Stagecoach chair is the main lift if you access Heavenly via the Nevada side.
+Stagecoach chair is the main access lift if you start from the Nevada side.
 It has some great groomed runs skiers right of the chair with great views of the Carson Valley below.

 From the top of Olympic it is possible to ski all the way down to the bottom of the Gondola by using the Firebreak gate.
 It’s technically out-of-bounds and is definitely not patrolled.
 So ski at your own risk.
 Realistically, it’s full of people on a powder day and you would have a tough time getting lost if you tried.
 Note that the bottom third can be really difficult to navigate sometimes.
 But after a big snowfall, you can find all the powder you want on the upper 2/3’s, which is somewhere around 2000 vertical feet of perfectly pitched open tree skiing.